- Transportation Plans

 The public may provide feedback for consideration by the TIP Subcommittee.
-Public involvement is also a component of the RTP update, which occurs approximately every four years in order to maintain a minimum 20-year outlook of the region’s transportation needs.
+Public involvement is also a component of the RMAP update, which occurs approximately every four years in order to maintain a minimum 20-year outlook of the region’s transportation needs.

 While a number of local, state and federal agencies are responsible for planning, building and operating the transportation system in the Pima County region, PAG is responsible for determining the allocation of federal transportation dollars to its local member jurisdictions.
 The responsibility for building and operating the transportation infrastructure lies with PAG’s member jurisdictions.
 Each jurisdiction has its own transportation department and/or staff associated with planning, building and operating the transportation system.

 For more information regarding the following studies, please contact ADOT: